httpwg/wg-materials/ietf117/minutes.md

 DS - Those had a layer of complexity that's more than this.

 MB - +1 MT.
 Modulo question of TLS stack support for this.
 The complexity comes from the certificate request context, which doesn't exist here.
-The other thing is it has toe represtable as something in TLS.
+The other thing is it has to be representable as something in TLS.

 NS - Ditto.
 Is EA.
 Defineable context isn't necessary.
 Including the stuff in the exporter makes it implicit.
 Generally speaking this is effectively the same.